-Before joining the modelling group in July 2011, Lee acquired a PhD from University of Lancaster in High Energy Experimental Particle physics, where he worked on flavour tagging and lifetime measurements of beauty hadrons in the ATLAS collaboration at the Large Hadron Collider at CERN.
-Outside of work, Lee has an interests in music, luthiery, snowboarding, surfing , travelling, veganism and sustainability.
+Before joining PML, Lee received a PhD from University of Lancaster in Particle physics, where he worked on b-hadrons lifetime measurements with the ATLAS collaboration at CERN’s Large Hadron Collider.
+Outside of work, Lee has an interest in music, luthiery, snowboarding, surfing, hiking, travelling and sustainability.

 - Sixth Intergovernmental Panel on Climate Change Assessment Report (IPCC-AR6), Working Group1 – chapter 3 on the Human influence on the climate system – contributing author - expected August 2021.